logzio/logz-docs/_source/logzio_collections/_technical-notes/kibana-6.md

 ## Autocomplete Search

-Logz.io is introducing support for autocomplete and the option to use Kuery, a functional querying syntax that is simpler than Lucene introduced in Kibana 6.0.
+Logz.io rolled out support for autocomplete and the option to use Kuery, a functional querying syntax that is simpler than Lucene introduced in Kibana 6.0.
 The focus is to make searches easier, and you can read up on how to use this syntax [here](https://www.elastic.co/guide/en/kibana/6.3/kuery-query.html).

 Autocomplete improves the search experience by helping you easily build the query you want.
 When beginning a search in Kibana, Logz.io provides suggestions for fields, values and query operators, based on the data you are searching (the Elasticsearch index you are querying).